mluker/azure-dns-to-terraform/README.md

 # Overview
+Generate a Terraform script to create all of the DNS entries within an exported Azure DNS csv file.
+Copy the DNS entries from Azure and paste them into a CSV file for usage.

 * Only A and CNAME records are implemented.
 * Alias resource type and Alias target are not implemented